By Jess Beech

 2. Balcony bra

 Sometimes known as a balconette bra, balcony bras do a sterling job of hoicking your bust into place.
 Lifting from the bottom of the cup, they’re best suited to anyone with low boobs or who lacks fullness at the top of the breast.
 They work well if you have a gap in your cleavage, too, pushing your boobs up so they appear closer together.
 Just make sure the wiring is sitting flat across your chest.
 If it’s starting to lift, then try another size – there are few things worse than a bra that digs in.
 Smaller busts will benefit from a padded style, whereas bigger busts can go without.
 Thanks to the low-cut shape, balcony bras are great for wearing under scoop or square necklines, creating a feminine, rounded look.
+It's similar to the best push-up bras, but more comfortable.

 Recommended brands for balcony bras: